Skip to content

 Nothing changed

-Fantastic therefore, that during the commemoration, on 4 November 2019, 'highlights' of the 1969 discussion were re-enacted.
+Fantastic, therefore, that during the commemoration, on 4 November 2019, 'highlights' of the 1969 discussion were re-enacted.
 Disconcerting to witness how the discussion then is almost identical to today.
 Just look at the countless forums, symposia and meet-ups now taking place at festivals.
 Or the annual Paradiso debate.
 Art always has to do all sorts of things, that hasn't changed in 50 years.
 Indeed, as Van Houte pointed out in her speech: maybe art has to do more and more.
 But it can do less and less.

-UItimately, Nan van Houte's speech, which can be heard from minute 21 in the podcast, a great tribute to Marga Klompé, the Netherlands' first female minister.
+UItimately, Nan van Houte's speech, which can be heard from minute 21 onwards in the podcast, a great tribute to Marga Klompé, the Netherlands' first female minister.
 It was she who had long planned the changes introduced after 'Tomaat'.
-The minister, who also introduced the Social Assistance Act, was a culture minister you can only dream of.
+The minister, who also introduced the Assistance Act, was a culture minister you can only dream of.
 Someone with a broad heart and an eye for the freedom of the artist.
 As a member of the Catholic People's Party, she had no problem awarding Gerard Reve a grand prize, shortly after he had drawn the ire of religious Holland because of the legendary 'Donkey Trial'.

 Collateral damage

 Thanks to Van Houte's speech, the evening did not become a celebration of an old success.
 The myth of 'Tomato' was buried: the changes had come anyway, there was no need for those tomatoes, including the 'collateral damage' they caused in the lives of the ´old guard´.
-And that people, whom everyone was so keen to stick their necks out for in 1969, that people, that working class, is now something that people on the stage are a bit afraid of.
+And that people, who everyone was so keen to stick their necks out for in 1969, that people, that working class, is now something that people on the stage are a bit afraid of.

-In our raw podcast, listen to the speech by Ewald Engelen, who explains it in his familiar way, followed by an excerpt from the re-enacted 1969 discussion and, finally, Nan van Houte's wonderful speech.
+In our raw podcast, listen to the speech by Ewald Engelen, who explains this in his familiar way, followed by an excerpt from the re-enacted 1969 discussion and, finally, Nan van Houte's wonderful speech.

 Wijbrand Schaap